-For all students, the Comprehensive Program fee for Fall 2014 was $19,700.
-This fee represents the educational costs (i.e. tuition) of the program, and does not include any other additional expenses, such as housing, meals, supplies, etc. and is subject to change for Fall 2014 to reflect cost increases.
+For all students, the Comprehensive Program fee for Fall 2018 was $22,500.
+This fee represents the educational costs (i.e. tuition) of the program, and does not include any other additional expenses, such as housing, meals, supplies, etc. is subject to change for Fall 2019.

 Student Stipend (Both GLCA and ACM):

 Typically,students participating in the Oak Ridge Science Semester receive a significant stipend and housing allowance, which help cover costs of the program.
 The amount of both the stipend and housing allowance are dependent each year on adequate funding from the U.S. Department of Energy and the Oak Ridge National Laboratory.
 Selection into the Fall 2016 program carried a stipend of $8,000.